Bluecloud-Seao/Bluecloud-Seao/README.md

 import tkinter.ttk as ttk
 root = tk.Tk()

-#Tkink a lot and program!
+#Think a lot and program!

 root.mainloop()